sparkfabrik/company-playbook/content/tools-and-policies/online-meetings-policy.md

 1. In a web browser, enter https://meet.google.com.
 2. Click Join or Start a meeting.
-3. (Optional for G Suite users) Create a nickname for your meeting and enter the nickname.
+3. (Optional for G Suite users) Type an optional name for your meeting or leave blank.
 Click Continue.
 4. Click **Join now**.
 5. To add someone to a meeting, choose an option:
    * Click Copy joining info Copy and paste the meeting details into an email or another app.
    * Click Add people and choose an option:
      * Under the Invite section, select a name, or enter an email address and click Send invite.
-        * *Tip: For meetings created via a personal Google account, only the meeting moderator can send an in call invite.*
     * Under the Call section, enter a phone number and press Call.
 This feature is currently available only for US and Canada numbers.

 ## Zoom